gsoft-inc/wl-squide/docs/guides/use-feature-flags.md

 ### Create a shared context

-Then, in a shared project, create a `FeatureFlagsContext`:
+Now, in a shared project, create a `FeatureFlagsContext`:

 ```ts shared/src/featureFlagsContext.ts
 import { createContext, useContext } from "react";